The best Colombian TV shows, films & documentaries (that aren’t Narcos)

 El Vuelco del Cangrejo

 Or ‘Crab Trap’ explores the not-often-depicted Pacific coast of Colombia, in a town called La Barra.
 A man named Daniel arrives in the Afro-Caribbean community in La Barra trying to flee the country, but finds it difficult to buy a boat because local fishermen have had to go further and further out to sea to counter a shortage of fish in the area, so he ends up staying longer than expected.
-It’s not the most enthralling plot, nor the most Oscar-worthy production, but knowing that a lot of the local character were in fact just played by normal people from the area who genuinely live the life depicted in this Colombian film, it makes it a lot more interesting.
+It’s not the most enthralling plot, nor the most Oscar-worthy production, but knowing that a lot of the local characters were in fact just played by normal people from the area who genuinely live the life depicted in this Colombian film makes it a lot more interesting.

 Best Colombian Documentaries